Quantum vortex driven Kelvin wave in the thermal background of superfluid helium: Introduction

 Recent insight about the interaction between KWs and particles in superfluid helium at very low temperatures has been provided by the numerical simulations using the Gross-Pitaevskii equation \cite{Giuriato2019,Giuriato2020}.
 This approach is however limited to very low temperatures, where the normal fluid component is almost absent, and to flow length scales which are too small compared to typical experimentally results.

 In order to make direct comparison with ongoing experiments \cite{peretti-etal-2023}, in the present work we employ a recently developed numerical model named FOUCAULT (Fully cOUpled loCAl model of sUperfLuid Turbulence) \cite{Galantucci2020}, which accurately captures the coupled dynamics of the superfluid vortices and the normal fluid across a wide range of working temperatures achievable experimentally where the normal fraction is non negligible ($T > 1.5$K) and probing the flow at length scales much larger than the vortex core at scales experimentally accessible.
-Compared to past frameworks, \textit{e.g.} the HVBK model \cite{Hall1956a,Hall1956b,bekarevich-khalatnikov-1961,nemirovskii-fiszdon-1995} and the model elaborated by Schwarz \cite{schwarz-1978}, FOUCAULT takes into account the singular nature of quantum vortices describing them as filaments of infinitesimal length (neglected in the HVBK equations) and self-consistently couples the motion of quantum vortices to that of the normal fluid, each influencing the dynamics of the other (mutual interaction absent in Schwarz's equations of motion).
+Compared to past frameworks, \textit{e.g.} the HVBK model \cite{Hall1956a,Hall1956b,bekarevich-khalatnikov-1961,nemirovskii-fiszdon-1995} and the the pioneering model introduced by Schwarz \cite{schwarz-1978}, which provided a foundational description of vortex-filament dynamics at finite temperature, FOUCAULT takes into account the singular nature of quantum vortices describing them as filaments of infinitesimal length (neglected in the HVBK equations) and self-consistently couples the motion of quantum vortices to that of the normal fluid, each influencing the dynamics of the other (mutual interaction absent in Schwarz's equations of motion).
 FOUCAULT has been successfully employed in past studies to investigate various aspects of quantum turbulence, including vortex reconnections, energy spectra, and the interaction between vortices and normal fluid eddies \cite{Galantucci2023,Stasiak2024,Stasiak2025a,Stasiak2025b,galantucci-etal-2026}.
 Remarkably, among all available numerical models FOUCAULT is able to predict the observed decay of vortex rings with the best accuracy \cite{Tang2023}.